-Launching a business in the U.S. as a foreigner can take a long time, but the country makes it simple to register your corporation and open your business.
+Launching a business in the U.S. as a foreigner can take a long time, but the country makes the registration process quite simple.
 Learning English is a necessity if you plan on doing business with Americans.
-However, other views such as filing for your EIN, and choosing which type of firm you wish to be, can make matters more confusing
+Not only that, but there are other factors such as filing for your EIN and choosing which type of firm you wish to be, which sometimes be a little confusing.

 Choose Your Corporation’s Structure

-Most foreign citizens say choose to set up a C corporation that can broaden by proposing extensive stock and is typically more tempting to outside investors, even though its earnings are taxed twice, first at the corporate level, and then as dividends to stockholders.
+Most foreign citizens choose to set up a C corporation which can broaden by proposing extensive stock.
+This is typically more tempting to outside investors, even though its earnings are taxed twice, first at the corporate level, and then as dividends to stockholders.

-For corporate copartners, the pros are generally lucid: Corporate shareholders usually modify for a lower percentage rate.
-Thus, long as the U.S. company doesn’t principally hold real terrain, the corporate parent won’t pay capital winnings when it sells the U.S. company.
+For corporate copartners, the pros are generally lucid.
+Corporate shareholders usually modify a lower percentage rate.
+Thus, as long as the U.S. company doesn’t principally hold real terrain, the corporate parent won’t pay capital winnings when it sells the U.S. company.

 Choose a State to Register Your Company In

-The company’s business must decide where it establishes.
-If one state adjudges its market, it’s best off associating there; there’s no way to avoid obligations of doing business.
+The company’s business must decide where it is established.
+If one state declares its market, it’s best off associating there; there’s no way to avoid obligations of doing business.
 On the other hand, if the company will not be concentrated in any particular state, most advisors will presumably suggest Delaware incorporation.

 The forms and other necessities for forming a business entity modify somewhat by state.
 For example, in Delaware: